Isothermal compressibility and effects of multi-body molecular interactions in a strongly interacting ultracold Fermi gas: Introduction

 Besides the pairing interaction between fermions, the BCS-BEC crossover phenomenon also provides a unique opportunity to study interactions between Cooper-pair molecules in the strong-coupling BEC regime~\cite{Sa-de-Melo:1993aa,Haussmann:1993aa,Haussmann:1994aa,Pieri:2000aa,Petrov:2004aa,Petrov:2005aa,Ohashi:2005aa,Tempere:2006uu}.
 Since the ordinary BCS model (which can well describe $^{40}\mathrm{K}$ and $^6\mathrm{Li}$ Fermi gases) only involves an inter-{\it atomic} interaction, such {\it molecular} interactions are mediated by unpaired Fermi atoms, as shown in Fig.~\ref{fig1}(a).
 Indeed, this diagram is known to give an inter-pair repulsion, being characterized by the $s$-wave molecular scattering length $a_{\mathrm{B}}=2a_s$~\cite{Sa-de-Melo:1993aa,Haussmann:1993aa,Haussmann:1994aa,Engelbrecht:1997wq,Tempere:2006uu}, where $a_s>0$ is the $s$-wave atomic scattering length in the BEC regime.
 For the value of $a_{\rm B}$, Pieri and Strinati \cite{Pieri:2000aa} pointed out that it becomes small by about the factor three, when multi-scattering processes of the two-body molecular interaction are taken into account.
 Petrov and co-workers \cite{Petrov:2004aa,Petrov:2005aa} exactly solved a four-fermion problem, to give $a_{\mathrm{B}}\simeq 0.6a_{s}$.
+Brodsky and co-workers~\cite{Brodsky:2006aa} re-derived this exact molecular scattering length by using a diagrammatic technique.
 It has also been shown by a renormalization group analysis that many-body corrections lead to a temperature-dependent molecular interaction near the superfluid phase transition temperature $T_{\rm c}$~\cite{Ohashi:2005aa}.

-Although a pairing interaction between fermions is, of course, essentially important in Fermi superfluids, correlations between Cooper pairs also play a crucial role in the superfluid state: In a Bose gas, the superfluid state is known to be unstable against an attractive interaction between bosons~\cite{Pethick:2008aa,Pitaevskii:2016vf}.
+Although a pairing interaction between fermions is, of course, essentially important in Fermi superfluids, correlations between Cooper pairs also play a crucial role in the superfluid state: in a Bose gas, the superfluid state is known to be unstable against an attractive interaction between bosons~\cite{Pethick:2008aa,Pitaevskii:2016vf}.
 Thus, the interaction must be repulsive for a Bose superfluid to be stable.
 In a stable Bose superfluid, the velocity $v_\phi$ of the collective Bogoliubov phonon is directly related to the Bose-Bose repulsion $U_{\rm B}=4\pi a_{\rm B}/M_{\rm B}$ as~\cite{Pethick:2008aa,Pitaevskii:2016vf}